MJeat/Github_Foundation/README.md

 - Use **relative links** for files inside your project.
 - Preview your README before pushing — GitHub renders it automatically.

----

-Would you like me to help you write a custom `README.md` for your **chat app project**?
-I can include:
-- Setup instructions
-- Screenshots
-- Feature list
-- Usage examples

-Just say the word! 😊